Denah Weinberg

-Denah Weinberg was an Orthodox Jewish Rebbetzin and founder and dean of EYAHT College of Jewish Studies for Women in Jerusalem.
-EYAHT has over 2,000 alumnae.
+Denah Weinberg was an Orthodox Jewish rebbetzin and the founder and dean of EYAHT College of Jewish Studies for Women in Jerusalem.
+EYAHT has over 2,000 alumni.
 She was also a speaker on women's issues in Israel and abroad, and published several essays in Jewish women's anthologies.
 She was married to Rabbi Noah Weinberg, founder of Yeshivat Aish HaTorah.
 She died in Jerusalem on March 12, 2023.

 Biography

 Denah Weinberg was born in Far Rockaway, Queens, New York to Albert and Esther Goldman.
 Albert was the youngest of eight children of Rabbi Yaakov Yitzchok Goldman, rabbi of Congregation Ohave Shalom in Pawtucket, Rhode Island, and his wife, Dina.
 Weinberg had two sisters, Naomi and Judy, both of whom are deceased.

 She married Noah Weinberg in New York in February 1958.
 They lived in Jerusalem, Israel and raised 8 sons and 4 daughters.
 One of their sons, Rabbi Hillel Weinberg, briefly succeeded his father as rosh yeshiva of Aish HaTorah.
 She was widowed in 2009.